michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 #### The Truth is Defined by the Majority

-A node cannot necessarily trust its own "judgement".
+A node cannot necessarily trust its own "judgment".
 A distributed system cannot exclusively rely on a single node.
 Instead, many distributed systems rely on a *quorum*, voting among the nodes: decisions require some minimum number of votes from several nodes to reduce the dependence on any one node.

 **The leader and the lock**